bioinfo-pf-curie/mpiSORT/docs/README.md

 This section provides some guidelines to benchmark `mpiSORT` with your infrastructure.
 It is intended to help the reader to assess what is the best use case and configuration to efficiently benefit from MPI parallelization depending on your computing cluster infrastructure.
 We strongly recommend that you read carefully this section before running `mpiSORT` on your cluster.

 `mpiSORT` is memory bounded.
 It means that there is a maximum amount of memory that a MPI job can use.
-From our experience, it depends on the architecture and (maybe) on the MPI version.
-Here we present the benchmark we did with Open MPI 3.1.4 on Intel Skylake.

 This benchmark is different from that we provide for [mpiBWA](https://github.com/bioinfo-pf-curie/mpiBWA).
 Indeed, the aim is to vary the sample size with a fixed number of jobs and figure out if the analysis can be successfully completed.

+The figures we present stem from a the benchmark we did with Open MPI 3.1.4 on Intel Skylake.

 #### Assess the memory baseline with mpiSORT